Skip to content

 CountingUnit Wrap a ModbusUnit to count the block reads an update performs.

-print_component(component, *, title=None, file=None) Print every field on a component by reflection.
+print_component(component, *, title=None, file=None, indent="") Print every field on a component, and each repeating group’s instances, by reflection.

 field_rows(component) The (name, value) rows behind print_component, if you want to format them yourself.

-That’s the whole thing — parse, connect, wrap, read, print:
+The whole script is: parse, connect, wrap, read, print.

 import argparse